Do I qualify for support?

-- a spouse or partner can return to the court that made the order and request that the court enforce the order and take steps to collect the arrears; or
+- A spouse or partner can return to the Court that made the order and request that the Court enforce the order and take steps to collect the arrears.

-- a the recipient spouse or partner under the Family Responsibility and Support Arrears Enforcement Act can file a court order with the Director of the Family Responsibility Office;
+- The recipient spouse or partner under The Family Responsibility and Support Arrears Enforcement Act can file a court order with the director of the Family Responsibility Office.

-Either one of these steps will result in the income of the paying spouse or partner being garnished or there assets being liquidated to pay for spousal support.
+Either one of these steps will result in the income of the paying spouse or partner being garnished or their assets being liquidated to pay for spousal support.